aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to OTT" h2="Transform EMLX to OTT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be for a variety of reasons, such as to make the emails easier to read, to make them more accessible, or to make them easier to store and share.

+<h2>How Aspose.Total Helps for EMLX to OTT Conversion</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to OTT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you to easily and quickly add email conversion features to your applications.
+It includes two APIs, Aspose.Email for C++ and Aspose.Words for C++, which can be used to convert EMLX file format to HTML and then export HTML to OTT.

+Aspose.Email for C++ is a powerful API that allows you to easily and quickly convert EMLX file format to HTML.
+It supports a wide range of features, such as the ability to read and write emails in various formats, the ability to convert emails to various formats, and the ability to manipulate emails.

+Aspose.Words for C++ is a powerful API that allows you to easily and quickly export HTML to OTT.
+It supports a wide range of features, such as the ability to read and write documents in various formats, the ability to convert documents to various formats, and the ability to manipulate documents.

+By using Aspose.Total for C++, you can easily and quickly add email conversion features to your applications.
+It is a comprehensive suite of APIs that can help you to quickly and easily add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}